Guidelines for Azure NetApp Files network planning

 UDRs and NSGs

-User-defined routes (UDRs) and Network security groups (NSGs) are not supported on delegated subnets for Azure NetApp Files.
+User-defined routes (UDRs) and Network security groups (NSGs) are only supported on Azure NetApp Files delegated subnets that have at least one volume created with the Standard network features.

 Azure native environments